Taxes, fees: the worldwide battle between utilities and solar

 “Most of our clients right now are small businesses, particularly in the farming and fishing industries, who are fed up and want some stability in their energy costs.”

 Although the surge in solar energy may be fueled in part by environmental concerns, it is not being led by environmentalists.
-Apple Inc, America’s biggest company, powers its biggest data center, in Maiden, North Carolina, with the country’s largest privately-owned solar farm which it owns.
+Apple Inc (AAPL.O), America’s biggest company, powers its biggest data center, in Maiden, North Carolina, with the country’s largest privately-owned solar farm which it owns.

-Google Inc, America’s third-largest company, gets a third of the power for its giant Mountain View, California headquarters from its own solar installation.
+Google Inc (GOOGL.O), America’s third-largest company, gets a third of the power for its giant Mountain View, California headquarters from its own solar installation.

 The record for a country installing solar PV in a year was China, in 2013, with 11.3 gigawatts or nearly a third of global installations.
 China wants 35 gigawatts of solar PV capacity by 2015 and 100 gigawatts, nearly the entire current world total, by 2020.